-he Savannah River Site (SRS) Quality Assurance (QA)/Quality Control (QC) program objectives verify that SRS products and services meet or exceed customers' requirements and expectations.
+he Savannah River Site (SRS) quality assurance (QA) and quality control (QC) program objectives verify that SRS products and services meet or exceed customers' requirements and expectations.
 The Environmental Monitoring Program has multiple QA requirements for collecting samples, analyzing and reporting data, and managing records.
 It is important to confirm the accuracy of sample results so SRS can confidently assess the impacts Site activities may have on human health and the environment.

-2021 Highlights
+2022 Highlights

-Analytical Laboratory Quality Assurance-SRS continued to use South Carolina Department of Health and Environmental Control (SCDHEC)-certified laboratories to analyze the environmental monitoring samples it reports to SCDHEC.
+Analytical Laboratory Quality Assurance

+SRS continued to use South Carolina Department of Health and Environmental Control (SCDHEC)-certified laboratories to analyze the environmental monitoring samples it reports to SCDHEC.

 The U.S. Department of Energy (DOE) Consolidated Audit Program (DOECAP) requires the analytical laboratories providing service to DOE have accreditation through the program.
-In 2021, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.
+In 2022, three SRS subcontract laboratories that analyzed the environmental samples reported in this document continued to maintain their accreditation, as required to provide analytical services to SRS.

 DOECAP audits facilities that provide service to DOE.
-In 2021, DOECAP conducted four virtual audits of four treatment, storage, and disposal facilities (TSDFs).
+In 2022, DOECAP conducted three audits of treatment, storage, and disposal facilities (TSDFs).
 The audits determined that the facilities were in good standing and eligible to continue to provide services to DOE.

+Quality Control Activities

-Quality Control Activities-QC samples identified no defects affecting the analytical results of the surveillance and monitoring programs.
+QC samples identified no defects affecting the analytical results of the surveillance and monitoring programs.
 Onsite and subcontracted laboratories reported acceptable proficiency and maintained SCDHEC certification for all analyses.